-The CRD IV and CRR have been recently amended following the adoption of a comprehensive reform package first announced by the European Commission in November 2016 (together with amendments made to the BRRD and the SRM Regulation, the "2016 Banking Reform Package") by:
+CRD IV/CRR have been amended following the adoption of a comprehensive reform package first announced by the European Commission in November 2016 (together with amendments made to the BRRD and the SRM Regulation, the "2016 Banking Reform Package") by:

 - Directive (EU) 2019/878 amending CRD IV as regards exempted entities, financial holding companies, mixed financial holding companies, remuneration, supervisory measures and powers and capital conservation measures ("CRD V").
-Ireland and Cyprus transposed and implemented CRD V in law in early May 2021; and - Regulation (EU) 2019/876 amending the CRR as regards the leverage ratio, the net stable funding ratio, requirements for own funds and eligible liabilities, counterparty credit risk, market risk, exposures to central counterparties, exposures to collective investment undertakings, large exposures, reporting and disclosure requirements ("CRR II").
-CRR II largely applies from 28 June 2021.
+Ireland and Cyprus transposed and implemented CRD V in law in early May 2021; and - Regulation (EU) 2019/876 amending the CRR as regards the leverage ratio, the net stable funding ratio, requirements for own funds and eligible liabilities, counterparty credit risk, market risk, exposures to central counterparties, exposures to collective investment undertakings, large exposures, reporting and disclosure requirements ("CRR II", and together with CRD V, "CRD V/CRR II").
+CRR II largely applied from 28 June 2021.

-Key amendments made by CRD V and CRR II include, among others, the following:
+Key amendments made by CRD V and CRR II included, among others, the following:

-- Binding leverage ratio 15.
-CRR II has imposed a binding leverage ratio requirement of 3 per cent. of Tier 1 capital that all firms subject to the CRR must meet in addition to their risk-based requirements.
+- Binding leverage ratio.
+CRR II imposed a binding leverage ratio requirement of 3 per cent. that all firms subject to the CRR must meet in addition to their risk-based requirements.
 The national authorities are permitted to impose higher measures.
-An additional leverage ratio buffer will also apply to global systemically important institutions ("G-SIIs").
+An additional leverage ratio buffer has also applied to global systemically important institutions ("G-SIIs") since 1 January 2023.
 No member of the Group is a G-SII. - Net stable funding ratio.
-CRR II contains measures introducing a binding net stable funding ratio ("NSFR") that requires credit institutions and systemic investment firms to finance their long-term activities with stable sources of funding.
-The NSFR is the amount of stable funding
+CRR II introduced a binding net stable funding ratio ("NSFR") that requires credit institutions and systemic investment firms to finance their long-term activities with stable sources of funding.
+The NSFR is the amount of stable funding available to a bank relative to the required amount of stable funding.
+CRR II requires institutions to maintain a ratio of at least 100 per cent. on an ongoing basis.

-$^{^{\}rm 15}$ This amendment has applied from 1 January 2022.
+&lt;sup>9 This amendment has applied from 1 January 2022.